 1. Fail to prepare, prepare to fail!

 When it comes to e-commerce preparation is key, how much your website and online advertising lines up with the needs of the potential customer is what makes the difference.
 Your preparation should always align; meaning your essential adverts and the offers that are front-and-centre on your website should be mirror images of each other.
-Customers don’t want to be led to water to be told it’s made of milkshake, although that does sound pretty great!
-Make sure you have your bases covered, and your offers do precisely what you advertised.
+Customers don’t want to be led to water to be told it’s a milkshake, although that does sound pretty great!
+Make sure you have your bases covered, and your offers do exactly what’s advertised.

 2. Let’s touch on stress-relieving